iLambda/xc8-ym2612/README.md

 This C library for PIC18F allows you to control a [Yamaha YM2612](https://en.wikipedia.org/wiki/Yamaha_YM2612) in order to make sound.

+## how does it work ?

+The chip has internal registers that describe how the sound is generated.
+A list of different registers can be found on the [SEGA2.DOC file](http://www.smspower.org/maxim/Documents/YM2612#reg22).

+## api

 ## technical data